karrich/CIER/README.md

 - Yelp 2019

 ## Training
-Below are examples of how to training ERRB.
+Below are examples of how to training CIER.
 ```
 python main.py --dataset_name Yelp